splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 - No instrumentation agent
 - Splunk OpenTelemetry Java agent
-- Splunk OpenTelemetry Java agent with AlwaysOn Profiling enabled
+- Splunk OpenTelemetry Java agent with AlwaysOn Profiling activated

 Each agent configuration runs 10 times using a fresh JVM.
 After each test run, the PostgreSQL database of the sample application restarts to eliminate interferences between test runs.
 The same OTel Collector instance is used across all test runs and configured only for logging export.